 Building on the work of previous teams, this project team will assess how head impact exposure may contribute to observable deficits in oculomotor response that can be tracked and used for diagnostic purposes.
 Ultimately, changes in oculomotor response will be assessed as an objective tool for diagnosing concussion and quantifying the pathophysiology of cumulative subconcussive insults to the pediatric brain.

 To accomplish this, the project team will assess local youth athletes with an oculomotor assessment routine that includes reflexive (pro-saccades), anti-saccades and memory-guided saccades, and compare these data to in-season documentation of concussions and levels of impact/practice exposure.

 Quantification of head impact exposure experienced by participants will require the use of questionnaires and an earpiece sensor (DASHR) developed at Duke.
 The sample population will include youth athletes from five years of age to the high school level.

-This will be the seventh year of an ongoing longitudinal study.
+This will be the eighth year of an ongoing longitudinal study.
 On a yearly basis, the team has seen a relatively low number of concussions within its study.
-However, tracking and combining data on concussed individuals over multiple years will strengthen the team’s ability to ascertain differences between concussed and nonconcussed populations across multiple ages and levels of play.
+However, tracking and combining data on concussed individuals over multiple years will strengthen the study’s ability to ascertain differences between concussed and nonconcussed populations across multiple ages and levels of play.

 Academic credit available for fall and spring semesters; summer funding available